ssuarezbe/HackatonSupplyChain/README.md

 Each actor have is own data systems
 Can not get full picture of the supply chain
-Can not detect possible bottlenecks because is do not have the full picture of the supply chain Integration is costyl because is requires an specific implementation with each party
+Can not detect possible bottlenecks because is do not have the full picture of the supply chain Integration is costyl because is requires an specific implementation with each party\
+Different data sources RFID, IoT and others
+Autonomous vehicles trucks, carho ships, airplanes, train

 Actor across the world
 different industries